Here Are Brisbane’s Best Breakfasts Worth Waking Up For

 Those gorgeous breakfast pics that always catch your eye on the ‘gram?
 You’ll find them at this lush cafe.
 With a colourful menu that makes healthy food look oh-so-good, this needs to be a staple in your rotation because every weekend the chef creates a truly gobsmacking new dish that’s available until it’s sold out.
 From vegetable pakora fritters to Moroccan spice lamb shawarma and even a mac and cheese breakfast croissant, the menu is consistently full of delicious surprises.

-Crawling out of bed and getting your hands on a bacon and egg roll is a sure-fire way to get out on the right side, so head to Morning After’s sister eatery because they do it best.
+Crawling out of bed and getting your hands on a bacon and egg roll is a sure-fire way to get out on the right side, so head to Morning After’s sister eatery because they are the best at the Sunday morning resurrection breakfast Brisbane.
 The minimalist menu of rolls, coffee, and freshly squeezed orange juice is guaranteed to hit the spot.
 Our pick?
 The panko crumb mushroom with scrambled eggs, truffle mayo, and a hash brown on the side, of course.

 Mylk + Ko